 The Company has established a formal and transparent procedure for formulating policies on the remuneration of Directors, Supervisors and senior management of the Group.
-Details of the remuneration of each of the Directors for the year ended 31 December 2020 are set out in note 9 to the consolidated financial statements and details of the remuneration of each of the Supervisors for the year ended 31 December 2020 are set out in pages 26 in this report.
+Details of the remuneration of each of the Directors for the year ended 31 December 2021 are set out in note 9 to the consolidated financial statements and details of the remuneration of each of the Supervisors for the year ended 31 December 2021 are set out in page 28 in this report.

-The remuneration of the senior management by band for the year ended 31 December 2020 is as follows:
+The remuneration of the senior management by band for the year ended 31 December 2021 is as follows:

-Number of Remuneration bands (RMB) individuals
+Remuneration bands (RMB)